KatherineMichel/tech-and-funding-toolkit/README.md

 Tech and Venture Capital Toolkit
 ====================
-Curated List of High Quality Resources, Mostly Free
+Curated list of high quality resources, mostly free; See also...

 Table of Contents
 -----------------